 \textbf{State Description}

-\textbf{Pac-Man} The layout size of two scenarios are $25\times 9$ (OpenClassic) and $20\times 11$ (MediumClassic) and $28\times 27$ (OriginalClassic) respectively.
+\textbf{Pac-Man} The layout size of two scenarios are $25\times 9$ (OpenClassic), $20\times 11$ (MediumClassic) and $28\times 27$ (OriginalClassic) respectively.
 The observation of each ghost player contains its position, the position of its teammate, walls, pills, and the pac-man, which is encoded as a one-hot vector.
 The input of the network is a $68$-dimension in OpenClassic, $62$-dimension in MediumClassic and $111$-dimension in OriginalClassic.

 \textbf{MPE} The observation of each agent contains its velocity, position, and the relative distance between landmarks, blocks, and other agents, which is composed of $18$-dimension in predator-prey with four agents ($36$-dimension with twelve agents), $36$-dimension with six agents ($60$-dimension with ten agents) as the network input.

-\textbf{Network Structure} Here we provide the network structure for PPO and MAOPT-SRO shown in Figure \ref{figure-struct} (a) and (b) respectively.